HuangMinming/soci/README.md

     ---------------------------

 # Performance
-We used different KEY_LEN_BIT to test the performance of each function.
-The experimental environment is a laptop with CPU 10th Gen Intel(R) Core(TM) i5-10210U, 2 cores @ 2.70GHz and 2 cores @ 2.69 GHz, and 16G memory.
-The experimental results are as follows:
+We employed varying values of KEY_LEN_BIT to assess the performance of each function.
+The experiments were conducted on a laptop equipped with a 10th Gen Intel(R) Core(TM) i5-10210U CPU, consisting of 2 cores running at 2.70 GHz and 2 cores running at 2.69 GHz, with 16GB of RAM.
+The obtained experimental results are detailed below:
 |**Length of key in bit**| **KEY_LEN_BIT**|**256**|**384**|**512**|**640**| **768** | **896** | **1024**|
 | ------ | ------ | ------ | ------ |------ |------ |  ------ |------ |------ |
 | 	PaillierTD Encryption		| 	encrypt	| 	0.31015	| 	0.5553	| 	1.21225	| 	2.1346	| 	3.76635	| 	5.97745	| 	8.01885	|